kobejackson98/Reading-Notes/Class 02/README.md

 #### The Shell, Bash

-1. Inside the terminal you have the shell, this is the part of the operating system that shows/defines how the terminal will behave/work and look are running the particular commands.
+1. Inside the terminal you have the shell, this is the part of the operating system that shows/defines how the terminal will work and look are running the particular commands.
-2. There are different shells available but the most common one is called bash which stands for Bourne.
+2. There are different shells available but the most common one is called bash.
 3. To see what shell you are using, you can use the command echo. " Echo is a command line which is used to display messages."

 #### The Command Line Shortcuts

 First Shortcut: When the user enters commands, those commands are stored in history!
-The user is able to traverse this history using the up and down keys.
+The user is able to search this history using the up and down keys.
 By doing this you don't have to waste time retyping commands.

 ### Basic Navigation

-#### Abbreviations: A Lot of Commands in Linux are named as an abbreviation of a word or words describing them, by doing this it makes them easier to remember.
+#### Abbreviations: A Lot of Commands in Linux are named as an abbreviation of a word or words describing them, by doing this it makes them easier to remember and use at a later date.

-**PWD** - Print Working Directory (This command tells you what your current or present working directory is)
+**PWD** - Print Working Directory (This command tells you what your current working directory is)
-  - **PWD** is important, because a lot of commands on the terminal  will rely on me being in the right location, I need to make use of this command to remind myself of where I presently are working.
+  - **PWD** is important because  I will use it  to make use of this command to remind myself of where I presently am working.

 **ls** - List ( This command tells you what is in your current directory.
 But ** ls ** can be used more powerfully